• Refractory Brick/Refractory Magnesia-Pleonaste/Refracory Lining of Cement Plant System 1

 Apart from entire Chinese market, the US, Russia, Japan, Korea, Australia and some Southeast Asian Nations.

-Yes, insulating fire bricks can be used in incinerators.
-They are designed to withstand high temperatures and provide excellent insulation, making them suitable for use in the intense heat of incinerator systems.
+Yes, insulating fire bricks can be used in residential construction.
+They are commonly used to line fireplaces, wood-burning stoves, and other heating appliances in homes.
+These bricks are designed to withstand high temperatures and provide excellent thermal insulation, making them suitable for residential applications where heat retention and fire protection are important factors.

 1. Manufacturer Overview